ibm-ecm/container-samples/operator/platform/roks/install.md

       namespace: <my-project>
    ```

-3. Apply the [Security Context Constraints (SCC)](../../descriptors/scc-fncm.yaml) that are needed for FileNet Content Manager:
+3. ( 5.5.4 GA only not required for 5.5.4 iFix001 ) Apply the [Security Context Constraints (SCC)](../../descriptors/scc-fncm.yaml) that are needed for FileNet Content Manager:

    ```bash
    $ oc apply -f descriptors/scc-fncm.yaml